Sumboard

 Building Analytical Dashboards for Customer-Facing Products

-When you're embedding analytics into your product, you're not building for data analysts—you're building for your customers who may or may not be comfortable with data.
+When you're embedding analytics into your product, you're not building for data analysts.
+You're building for your customers who may or may not be comfortable with data.
 Strong embedded analytics capabilities make the difference between dashboards that get used and dashboards that get ignored.

 Data Aggregation Strategy